john-arul1/MINICHEM/docs/source/code_structure.rst

     :param stoichiometric_dict: dictionary containing the stoichiometric information for the all the chemical species.
     :param el_inventory: dictionary containing the information
      about the input inventory specified.

-    :returns:Prints the cover gas release fractions and writes the output in the iom.txt, released_mole_el.txt, released_sp.txt
+    :returns: Prints the cover gas release fractions and writes the output in the iom.txt, released_mole_el.txt, released_sp.txt

 ^^^^^^^^